About Dr. Elizabeth Crunk-Sikhuashvili

 Teaching and Leadership

-I am an Assistant Professor of Counseling at the George Washington University, a CACREP-accredited counseling program in Washington, DC.
+I am a Courtesy Assistant Professor of Counseling and a researcher at the George Washington University, a CACREP-accredited counseling program in Washington, DC.
 As a Counselor Educator, I teach master's- and doctoral-level students who are training to become counselors or counselor educators.
 I have experience teaching the following courses:

 Grief and Loss Counseling